merenlab/merenlab.org/tutorials/infant-gut/index.md

 Anvi'o by default trusts the assembly; therefore splits from the same contig will remain together (but you can breakup contigs through the interface).

 {:.warning}
 Your selections will not be lost when switching from one organization to another.
-This particular ability has been very useful to visualize differences between clustering strategies and access the biological relevance of identified {% include ARTIFACT name="bin" text="bins" %}.
+This particular ability has been very useful to visualize differences between clustering strategies and access the biological relevance of identified bins.

 **Inspecting individual contigs in the context of their metagenomic signal**.
-In addition to selecting {% include ARTIFACT name="bin" text="bins" %} based on different clustering strategies, you can explore in more details the coverage of individual contigs across metagenomes: this is the __inspection mode__.
+In addition to selecting bins based on different clustering strategies, you can explore in more details the coverage of individual contigs across metagenomes: this is the __inspection mode__.
 You simply need to right click on any metagenomic layer at the coordinates of a contig of interest, and select "Inspect split".
 A new window should pop-up, like in this example:

 ![Inspection_Contig_Example.png](images/Inspection_Contig_Example.png){:.center-img .width-50}